tummychow/LPC11U_LPC13U_CodeBase/README.md

 I'll cross this bridge when I get to it.
 But let me say that this project was designed for my very specific alarm-clock-oriented needs, so I doubt it'll be of great interest to others.

 ## LICENSE ##
-My code is licensed under the BSD 3-clause license.
-Schematic license TBD.
-Refer to the original [README.md](http://github.com/microbuilder/LPC11U_LPC13U_CodeBase/blob/master/README.md) for the licensing terms of the underlying code base (most of which is also BSD 3-clause, but as that readme stipulates, licensing is on a file-by-file basis).
+My code and schematics are under the [BSD 3-clause license](https://github.com/tummychow/arm-alarm/blob/arm-alarm/License.txt) Refer to the original [README.md](http://github.com/microbuilder/LPC11U_LPC13U_CodeBase/blob/master/README.md) for the licensing terms of the underlying code base (most of which is also BSD 3-clause, but as that readme stipulates, licensing is on a file-by-file basis).